OrganicMaterialsDatabase/EBS-search/README.md

 For reference, see the [OMDB material information](https://omdb.diracmaterials.org/material/cod/7155013).
 Note that the lookup table also contains information about the gap between the two bands.
 On the OMDB this is used to apply post-processing to the search results (e.g. filtering out gapped matches).

-To search between the bands (-2,-1) for a parabola, run:
+Run the following commands to search the bands (-2,-1) for a parabola (Figure 8 in the paper):
 ```
 python create_index.py --band_index -2 --width 0.4 --dimensions 16 --trees 10
 python search.py --band_index -2 --width 0.4 --dimensions 16 --pattern parabola
 ```
 ![Search Result Parabola crossing](misc/parabola_search_result.png)

+To search for a mexican hat, increase the window size, resolution (dimensions):
 ```
 python create_index.py --band_index -3 --width 0.8 --dimensions 64 --trees 10
 python search.py --band_index -3 --width 0.8 --dimensions 64 --pattern mexican --search_k 200